yurii-sodell/icanc/README.md

 # icanc

 A tiny bash script that compiles every `.c` (or `.cpp`) file in a folder into a single binary.
 Handy for small learning projects or quick experiments.
+You can extend supported types by providing type in list below and specifying compiler at the end of the file.
+Srcipt uses gcc and g++ compilers, which can be replaced manually.

 ## Usage